 - Ground turmeric*

-I have been using pink Himalayan salt* recently.
+- Salt - I have been using pink Himalayan salt* recently.
+Sea salt is also good.

-Using ginger paste* from a jar makes this recipe even quicker.
-However, finely chopped fresh ginger, or fresh ginger blended or mashed to a paste in a pestle and mortar is just as good.
+- Ginger - using ginger paste* from a jar makes this recipe even quicker.
+However, finely chopped fresh ginger, or fresh ginger blended or mashed to a paste in a pestle and mortar is even better.

 While most of my curry recipes freeze very well I wouldn't recommend freezing this thoran as the cabbage will go soggy.